 The Comprehensive Dental Coverage Package is an optional supplemental benefit beyond that which is required by Medicare.
-It is offered to you for a monthly premium of \$21.00 and is administered by Delta Dental.
+It is offered to you for a monthly premium of \$15.00.
 This is in addition to any plan premium you may have for your Medicare Advantage plan.
-These optional supplemental benefits include diagnostic, preventive, basic, and major dental services. (details below).
+These optional supplemental benefits include diagnostic, preventive, basic, and major dental services (details below).
 The optional supplemental benefits cannot be combined with any other dental benefits that may be offered on your plan.